 I realize that many of the test or quizz trying to qualify in a tribe begin asking age.
 Trap.
 What good would know what kind of stereotype about your way of thinking and acting, not your pure and simple demographic classification.

-We also ask for your digital skills, which greatly facilitates segmentation, but can fail: my mother, with 76 and of the silent generation, not release the iPad and thanks to Facebook it keeps up all, but I know managers 45 who refuse to have a profile on Linkedin the use Whatsapp.
+We also ask for your digital skills, which greatly facilitates segmentation, but can fail: my mother, with long boring 76 and of the silent generation, not release the iPad and thanks to Facebook it keeps up all, but I know managers 45 who refuse to have a profile on Linkedin the use Whatsapp.

 A common mistake is to consider that everyone is employed in a solid and stable company.
 Sirs!
 We live in a liquid economy, almost gaseous, where I am now here and gone tomorrow, in which we can work on several projects at once for several companies without belonging to its workforce (knowmads).

-Another mistake is that they give as something normal that a person has written a the free ebook.
+Another mistake is that they give as something normal that a person has written a free ebook.
 Agree, new technologies make it easy for us all.
 But few people dare to write something that goes beyond his name, a mail agents a Whastapp?

 Poor quality tests that only serve to capture naive